 The terms UX and UI are often used interchangeably.
 In this guide, learn about UX and UI design and the key differences between them.

 UX and UI are two concepts widely used when discussing software and app design and development.
-Although their names seem to be quite simple and straightforward to understand, they both cover very broad ideas that aren't easy to define.
+Although their names seem quite simple to understand, they both cover extensive ideas that aren't easy to define.
 Throughout this handy guide, we will talk you through UX and UI design and the key differences between the two.
 Keep reading to learn more!

 What is User Experience (UX) Design?